Experienced RV Travelers Use Harvest Hosts

 California Harvest Hosts

-There’s nothing better than travelling through the beautiful, Golden State.
-While California is known for its touristy attractions, there are plenty of unique spots on the Harvest Hosts locations map.
+There’s nothing better than traveling through the beautiful Golden State.
+While California is known for its touristy attractions, plenty of unique spots are on the Harvest Hosts locations map.
 Start your trip at the iconic Peggy Sue’s 50’s diner.

-Savor some classic diner food as you’re immersed into the old-time atmosphere.
+Savor some classic diner food as you’re immersed in the old-time atmosphere.
 With shopping, ice cream, tasty eats, and groovy tunes, this boondocking California location is full of fun.
-If you’re looking to see the state’s natural features, head to one of the Harvest Hosts golf courses.
+If you want to see the state’s natural features, head to one of the Harvest Hosts golf courses.

-Bakersfield is a wonderful golf course in California.
-It will provide plenty of space for kiddos, pets, and RV-bound adults to run free.
-Brush up on your golf skills in the driving range or try out a game.
+Bakersfield is a beautiful golf course in California.
+It will allow kiddos, pets, and RV-bound adults to run free.
+Brush up on your golf skills in the driving range, or try out a game.

 -